robren/ansible/README.md

+# Ansible playbooks and tools
 A repo for usefull Ansible playbooks and roles,

+It covers:
+- Installing Ansible
+- Creating a default programming environment in an existing  ( manually created from the Digital Ocean Web UI) droplet
+- Programmatically creating  and deleting droplets
+- Creating a nice environment within these dynamic droplets

+## Installation

 If ansible is installed from the the repos included in Ubuntu 14.04 ( even after apt-get update) you'll get ansible of version  1.5.4, this is  from April 2014 !!

-Ansible has had numerous big fixes and improvements in the last 2 years, in face I had lots of issues with ssh permissions in the older versions.
+Ansible has had numerous big fixes and improvements in the last 2 years, in fact I had lots of issues with ssh permissions in the older versions.

 I recommend you install the ansible ppa.
 This way you can get, as of Feb 2016 ansible version 2.0.0.2.
 Much nicer.